This article was originally published in 2014.

-Just under a year ago I joined Pure Storage and shared, “the flash-enabled datacenter is the next seismic shift in IT infrastructure technology.”
+In 2013, I joined Pure Storage and shared “the flash-enabled datacenter is the next seismic shift in IT infrastructure technology.”
 At that time, some questioned the departure from a large storage industry leader to Pure, an innovative start-up.
-Those who asked why cited a number of reasons ranging from the miniscule size of the tier-0 market to a view of Flash as a commodity hardware component available to all storage arrays to economically friendly hybrid architectures, be they array-based, comprised of host side caches or a flavor of converged infrastructure.
+Those who asked why cited a number of reasons ranging from the minuscule size of the tier-0 market to a view of Flash as a commodity hardware component available to all storage arrays to economically friendly hybrid architectures, be they array-based, comprised of host side caches or a flavor of converged infrastructure.

 That was Then…

 Flash-forward to today and you’ll notice a strikingly different storage landscape.
 Industry leaders like EMC & HP have launched capacity efficient All-Flash Array platforms that are available around the price of disk.
 In less than 12 months, the storage market has innovated and pivoted to position All-Flash Arrays as the new form of tier-1 storage.

 Be it through acquisition or retrofitting, these products validate the innovation Pure Storage brought to market in 2012 wherein data reduction technologies radically change the economics of NAND flash.
 Ironically flash was originally brought to market by pioneers like Violin Memory, Texas Memory Systems and Fusion-IO, who sought to establish a new high performance (and priced) form of storage called tier-0.